Introduction to influential

 The following tutorial video demonstrates how to visualize the

-results of ExIR
+results of the ExIR model.

 A shiny app has also been developed for Running the ExIR model,